 Neidhardt Recycling GmbH (DE): The input material is a PVC-aluminium composite used for blister packaging.
 The composite, which is supplied as a clean stream, is shredded down to 20 mm pieces.
 The shredded waste is transported by a conveyor belt to the acceleration rotor and ends up in the air stream between the rotor and the stator.

 Aluminium and PVC are separated (delaminated) thanks to the high-rotation speed.
 The process transforms the aluminium sheet into balls, whereas the PVC sheet remains flat.

-The delaminated mixture is then sieved on 4 successive sieves, yielding fractions with well-defined granulometry of <0.5mm, 0.5-0.7mm, 0.7-1.0mm.
+The delaminated mixture is then sieved, yielding fractions with well-defined granulometry of <0.5mm, 0.5-0.7mm, 0.7-1.0mm.
 Aluminium and PVC are then separated by an electrostatic device.
 The PVC fraction is supplied to PVC converters manufacturing products such as pipes, separators, etc. The aluminium is also recycled into foundries or for special applications.

 This includes mechanical recycling with some added features used in, for example, the production of large objects from mixed plastic waste.
 The mixed plastic waste is processed using conventional techniques (e.g. extrusion, moulding) into thick-walled objects such as shoe soles and urban furniture (e.g. park benches), traffic controllers and signallers, etc. Thick walls are required because the mix usually yields poor mechanical properties.

 AgPR flooring recycling process: The AgPR cryogenic grinding recycling plant was built in 1993 and production started in 1994.
 Its production capacity is around 4,000 tonnes per year.